99sami/DMS_Blog/posts/tenth-blog-post.md

 **How important was a working prototype to your design process?
 What did it offer that process?**

-Prototypes are so important for 3D as its one thing designing and building the world but actually playing it to an effective manner is a whole different stage of the work that requires you to constantly add things, play and test and then go back to edit it.
+Prototypes are so important for 3D as its one thing designing and building the world but actually playing it in an effective manner is a whole different stage of the work that requires you to constantly add things, play and test and then go back to edit it.

 **How did your experience of designing and producing a three-dimensional environment differ from your experience of designing and producing a project in two-dimensional media?**

-3D desing was a completly different experience to the flat desings that required a whole new approach and mindset to design in order to create a harmonious visual.
-I will be honest and say i found 3D design very challenging and quickly learnt my strengths and interest are definetlly in 2D design (so far).
-For me it was the maths and dimensions that threw me off and ideas and concepts in my head were so much harder to create as there were a whole new set of rules and maths involved to be accurate and effective. i also felt more limited as i couldnt really create the things i wanted myself and had to rely on models made by other people.
+3D design was a completely different experience to the flat designs that required a whole new approach and mindset to design in order to create a harmonious visual.
+I will be honest and say I found 3D design very challenging and quickly learnt my strengths and interest are definitely in 2D design (so far).
+For me it was the math and dimensions that threw me off and ideas and concepts in my head were so much harder to create as there were a whole new set of rules and math involved to be accurate and effective.
+I also felt more limited as I couldn't really create the things I wanted myself and had to rely on models made by other people.
 I will say though i loved all the textures and shapes i could play with and the choices felt unlimited, you could really get specific with the textures you download for each place.

 **What was the role of the virtual camera in your project, and how was it similar to and different from the role of the camera in Assignment 1?**

 The role of the camera in A3 was strictly first person and was an immersive experience directly putting you into this world.
-For A1 however the camera could exist with the absense of pressence and could simply just be a tool of showing/communicating a visual to the viewer.
+For A1 however the camera could exist with the absence of presence and could simply just be a tool of showing/communicating a visual to the viewer.

 **How did you use sound in your project, and how was this similar to and different from your